efekrbas/efekrbas/README.md

 <br>

-- A passionate CLI & Automation Developer focused on building practical tools.
+- Passionate CLI & Automation Developer building practical tools that save time and reduce manual work.
-- Building CLI tools and automation using Python and JavaScript.
+- Experienced in developing CLI tools and automation using Python and JavaScript.
-- Interested in tooling, scripting, and workflow automation.
+- Strong interest in tooling, scripting, and workflow optimization.
-- Playing Counter-Strike 2 in spare time.
+- Playing Counter-Strike 2 in my spare time.

 <br><br>